patrick-crawford/WEB422-Backup/notes/angular-deployment-intro.md

 * Add the value: `"src/_redirects"`

-* in the src folder add a _redirects file that contains the following line: `/* /index.html 200`
+* In the src folder add a _redirects file that contains the following line: `/* /index.html 200`

 <br>